wpmetabox/docsv2/docs/mb-favorite-posts.md

 **Note**: MB Favorite Posts plugin is only available for the [Lifetime Bundle](https://metabox.io/pricing/).

-For more information, please see the [solution page](https://metabox.io/plugins/mb-favorite-posts/).

 ## Installation

 First, you need to install and activate the Meta Box plugin from [wordpress.org](https://wordpress.org/plugins/meta-box/).
 Next, download MB Favorite Posts plugin from the [My Account](https://metabox.io/my-account/) page, then upload the <code>.zip</code> file from the **Admin Dashboard**.
 MB Favorite Posts and [other solutions](https://metabox.io/product-category/solutions/) are not included in Meta Box AIO, so you can install them independently without Meta Box AIO.